Re: NDC affiliate parties attack Ofosu-Ampofo, call for the removal of the entire leadership!

 I have taken time to go through the malicious and slanderous campaign embarked on by some cowards who very often hide behind the internet to throw shades at the hardworking National Executives of the NDC, most especially the party's National Chairman, Hon.
 Samuel Ofosu-Ampofo.

 This time, these cowards have come out of their hideouts after many years of cooking evil in the dark against the person of Hon.
-Ofosu-Ampofo, organizing a senseless press conference in Kumasi; calling for the removal of the Chairman and all other National Executives of the party with the exception of the general secretary.
+Ofosu-Ampofo, organising a senseless press conference in Kumasi; calling for the removal of the Chairman and all other National Executives of the party except the general secretary.

-The said press conference was led by one Mr. Enock Amoako-Nsiah in Kumasi, another individual who is the Regional Secretary of APC in the Ashanti Region and one Nana Agyenim Gyataba of UFP and a host of other hired mercenaries doing the bidding of their paymasters.
+The said press conference was led by one Mr. Enock Amoako-Nsiah in Kumasi, another individual who is the Regional Secretary of APC in the Ashanti Region, and one Nana Agyenim Gyataba of UFP and a host of other mercenaries doing the bidding of their paymasters.

 To begin with, does the NDC have affiliate political parties?
-And how on earth can someone or a group of persons who are not even members of the NDC hold a press conference calling for a total overhaul of the entire national executives of the party with the exception of its general secretary?
-Clearly, this is the handiwork of the same faceless cowards within the party who continue to fall on these pawns to further their selfish political interests.
+And how on earth can someone or a group of persons who are not even members of the NDC hold a press conference calling for a total overhaul of the entire national executives of the party except its general secretary?
+This is the handiwork of the same faceless cowards within the party who continue to fall on these pawns to further their selfish political interests.

 Contrary to the claims by these hirelings, the NDC's performance in the 2020 elections was encouraging in terms of the numbers, barring the numerous shameful orchestrations by the Jean Mensah led EC and the Akufo Addo government to manipulate the 2020 elections, the NDC could have emerged victorious in the Presidential elections.